sategie/Amebo/README.md

 The Roboto font was used througout the project to provide a comfortable viewing experience for end users.
 The font sizes are also large enough to enable users view the contents of the app.

+## Features

+### Landing Page
+The landing page provides basic information about the app including the functions available for users.
+(screenshot of landing page)

+### Signup
+When a user clicks the **Signup** option, the user is taken to a signup page to enter the username and password information.

+If the user clicks the Signup button without entering the fields, a prompt appears informing that the fields should not be blank.
+After filling the fields and clicking on Signup, the user is returned to the landing page with a message welcoming the specific user and providing an overview of features the user has access to.
+(screenshot of signup page)

+### Login
+When a user clicks the **Login** button, the user is prompted to enter the username and password.
+If the user attempts to click the login button without entering the username and password fields, they are prompted that the felds should not be blank.
+After logging in, the user is returned to the landing page with a message welcoming the specific user and providing an overview of features the user has access to.
+(screenshot of login page)

+### Posts
+The posts page lists all the posts created by users.
+It includes a search bar to filter for posts and users.

+When an unauthenticated user clicks on a particular post, the user can see all the comments associated with the post as well as the number of post likes.
+When an authenticated user clicks on a particular post, the user has the option to create a comment or like the post.

+(screenshot of Posts Page)

+### Create Post
+When a user logs into the app, the user is able to click on **Create Post** in order to create a new post

+The Create Post form has the option for a title and description as well as an image upload option.
+Attempting to create a post without the title and description fields filled out, displays a prompt informing the user that the fields have to be filled.

+The user has a **Create** and **Cancel** button in the Create Post form.
+If the user clicks on the create option after filling in the title and description, a new new post is created.
+If the user clicks on the cancel button, the user is taken back to the previous page they were on.

+(screenshot of Create Post form)

+## Edit/Delete Post
+A user has the option to edit or delete a post which they created.

+To edit/delete a post, the user needs to log in and select the particular post.
+Afterwards, they need to click the three dots on the right beside the post in order to have the option to edit or delete the post.

+If a user chooses to edit the post, a form is opened with the current post content pre-filled.
+The user then has the option to update the title, description and/or uploaded image accordingly.
+The user needs to click on the **Update** button after making the necessary changes, in order to save the new changes.

+If a user decides not to continue with the editing, the user can click the **Cancel** button in order to go back to the original post.

+(screenshot of Edit/Delete Post form)

+### Create/Edit/Delete Comment
+A logged in user has the option to add a comment on a post, edit a comment posted or delete the comment.

+The user needs to click on the three dots beside the comment in order to have the option to edit or delete the comment.

+(screenshot of Create/Edit/Delete comment)

+### View Other Profiles

+A user can click on another user to view the profile of the user.

+The following information appear when a user is selected: profile avatar, username, number of posts, followers and users the profile is following.

+### View/Edit Own Profile

+A logged in user has the option to select the profile section in the navbar and view and edit their own profile.

+The user can edit their own profile by clicking the three dots on the right.

+After clicking the three dots, the user is presented with three options: **Change Picture**, **Change Username** and **Change Password**.

+Clicking on **Change Picture** enables the user update their profile picture.

+Clicking on **Change Username** enables the user update their username.

+Clicking on **Change Password** enables the user update their password.

+If the user decides not to continue with the editing, the user can click the **Cancel** button to return back to the profile view.

+(screenshot of View/Edit profile)

+### Follow/Unfollow Users

+A logged in user has the option to follow and unfollow other users from any page where the user profile is selectable.

+Following a user increases the following count of the logged in user by one.
+It also simultaneouly increases the followers count of the followed user by one.
+Unfollowing a user decreases the following count of the logged in user by one.
+It also simultaneously decreases the followers count of the followed user by one.

+### Followed Users

+A logged in user has the option to select **Followed Users** in order to view the profiles of users they are currently following.

+The user has the option to unfollow the user on this page.
+If the **unfollow** button is selected, the user is removed from the Followed Users page immediately.

+(screenshot of Followed Users page)

+### Notifications

+There is a notifications page in the app.
+However, clicking on this shows a message to the user informing that the feature is under construction.
+When this feature is implemented in the project, the notifications for new followers, comments and likes will appear here.

+### Logout

+Finally, a logged in user has the option to click on the **Logout** button in order to log out of the app.

+Logging out of the app returns the user to the landing page.